Schema-to-schema object mapping with compile-time completeness checking, auto-mapping, and zero decorators.

 const mapFn = registry.getMapper(ApiUser, DomainUser);

-const user = await mapFn({
+const result = await mapFn({

 first_name: 'Jane',